-Unconsolidated glacial and postglacial deposits, that range from a few feet to several hundred feet in thickness, overlie the bedrock a better sorting agent than ice, glacial meltwater deposits are surface of Connecticut (see Block Diagram).
+Unconsolidated glacial and postglacial deposits, that range from a characteristics that are favorable for development.
+Because water is surface of Connecticut (see Block Diagram).
 This map portrays the areal extent and subsurface grain-size (textural) distributions of these surficial materials.
 The map legend is designed to highlight the relationship between the depositional origins and the distribution and character of the materials portrayed.
 Most of Connecticut's surficial material is glacially derived, and can be divided into two broad depositional categories: Glacial Ice-Laid deposits (tills and moraine) which are generally exposed in the uplands, and are the most widespread surficial deposit in Connecticut; and Glacial Meltwater deposits (stratified deposits) which are most commonly concentrated in valleys and lowlands.
 A mapping emphasis is placed on stratified meltwater deposits because their distribution and character have historically influenced development patterns throughout the state.